asherhe/mitx-18.01-calculus/calculus1a-differentiation/unit1-the-derivative/what-is-the-derivative.md

 description: Change
 ---

-Put into normal-human-readable-words, the derivative of a function $f(x)$ at a point $a$ is how fast $f(x)$ is changing at that exact point $a$.
+Put into normal-human-readable-words, the derivative of a function $f(x)$ at a point $a$ is how fast $f(x)$ is changing at that exact point $a$​.
 This is a bit of an oxymoron, because for something to change, you've gotta give it time to change, but we're measuring change at an *instant*.
 But before we can understand how this is defined mathematically, let's first measure the rate of change over a period of time.

+Also note that the $x$ in $f(x)$ doesn't have to be time — it could be anything.
+A function is essentially this object that gives you an output if you give it an input.

 Measuring the change in $f(x)$ over a period from $a$ to $b$ looks like this: